Always refer to the vehicle’s user manual.

 In vehicles that have a computerised electrical system, disconnecting the battery may erase memory from the engine control module (ECM), transmission control module (TCM), clock, radio, security codes and navigation systems.
-A battery backup can be used to retain memory by plugging a power source into the cigarette lighter socket, OBD (On Board Diagnostic) plug or using jumper leads on the positive terminal lead and earthed to the vehicle body.
+A battery backup can be used to retain memory.

 Vehicles that have BMS, FOB’s and ISS functionality may need to be powered down by disconnecting the battery to reset the system and prevent damage to the vehicle and new battery.

 Before disconnecting the battery from a vehicle fitted with an ISS system, the battery monitoring sensor will need to be disconnected from the battery earth lead.

 • Note the location of positive terminal and mark polarity on positive cable.

 • Remove the negative (-) terminal first.
 This precaution is necessary to avoid damage to wiring and the battery by accidentally grounding tools against other vehicle components or the opposing terminal.

 • Undo hold down clamp and remove the battery from the vehicle

 1. Check battery height to ensure there is sufficient bonnet clearance.

 2. Inspect tray and area for corrosion.
 If necessary, scrub the area with a water and baking soda mix and rinse with water.